Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ## Inside BA

-Once we entered the Arsenal, we pop a `Spirit of the Remembered` and an appropriate wisdom for your role (for example `Wisom of the Skirmisher`).
+Once we entered the Arsenal, we pop a `Spirit of the Remembered` and an appropriate wisdom for your role (for example `Wisdom of the Skirmisher`).
 Take care to not just activate the Logos action slot, but also to click the action to activate it (so it shows on your buffs list).
 Then we wait on the bridge until some nice volunteers who brought `Shell` and `Protect` have handed that out to you.
 After that you can use the Logos Manipulator to recraft Logos actions so you are well prepared for what's ahead.

 Now is also the right time to use the `/magiaauto` command.
 It will adjust your magia wheel to the offensive (or defensive, if you use the command twice) setting.
 All roles except tanks want to have this on the offensive setting at all times.
 For tanks it depends if you are one of the main tanks for the run, or at a boss, where you may prefer to be in a defensive element.
 Let your healers know what you're planning to do!